Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 While premium paint costs more upfront, it almost always saves money in the long run.
 Because it’s more durable and fade-resistant, you won’t have to repaint nearly as often.
 A paint job with budget paint might last three to five years, while a high-quality one can easily last ten years or more.
 That means you’re cutting down on future costs for both materials and labor.
 Plus, a stronger paint film is less likely to crack or peel, so you’ll spend less time on weekend touch-ups and more time just enjoying your home.
 It’s the classic “do it right, do it once” approach.

-Common Myths About Painting Costs
+3 Common Myths About Exterior Paint Costs

 When you start budgeting for an exterior paint job, it’s easy to get tripped up by a few common misconceptions.
 Let’s clear the air on what really goes into the cost of painting your home so you can plan your project with confidence.